-I recently got back from AnDevCon IV in Burlingame, CA after delivering 2 technical sessions on OpenGL ES in Android and hosting a panel of professionals in a session about the business of Android apps, and decided maybe it's time to actually track all of the various sessions, workshops, demos and other such professional public things I've done.
+I recently got back from AnDevCon V in Bostom, MA after delivering 2 technical sessions on OpenGL ES in Android, running a game development workshop and hosting a panel of professionals in a session about the business of Android apps, and decided maybe it's time to actually track all of the various sessions, workshops, demos and other such professional public things I've done.
 It's cool to look back and see the progression of small, local events out to larger events with bigger audiences.
 I'm more comfortable now than ever teaching classes, speaking to groups and working with people.
 I've got a good list here and will keep it up to date as I do more events and will also dig for links to recordings, livecasts, etc from past events.
 If you are looking for a speaker to present at your conference, please reach out!
 I'd love to work something out.
 Read on for the complete list...

 If you used to follow my blog then please allow me to apologize.
 I may have just been through the busiest year of my life, but I have something to show for it so allow me to get everyone caught up with this post and then I am going to make some efforts to keep things a little more current going forward.
 It's amazing, when you're really in to a project or multiple projects as my case usually is, how fast time starts to slide by.
 I'm always stretched thin these days but I have managed to crank out a few things so here it goes...